Compare homeowner guarantor loans

 Applying for a homeowner guarantor loan

-To secure a homeowner guarantor loan, there are a number of criteria you will need to meet.
+To secure a homeowner guarantor loan, there are a number of criteria you need to meet.
 If you are a homeowner yourself, have you checked whether a guarantor loan is really your best option?
 Have you considered remortgaging instead?

 Criteria for the borrower